chikof/lizzy-flake/README.md

 # Lizzy Flake

-This repository provides a nix flake for Lizzy, a customizable Waybar module for media playback that uses DBus signals.
+This repository provides a nix flake for [Lizzy], a customizable Waybar module for media playback that uses DBus signals.

 ## Introduction